Gyulaffy László (c.1520-1579), the champion of the Borderland

 He was appointed as captain of Tihany Castle in 1560 and thus he has got even closer to the enemy lines.
 During the spring of the eventful year of 1561, the Ottomans of Fehérvár took Hegyesd Castle which was right opposite Csobánc Castle.
 It may have been the reason why Gyulaffy took 400 infantrymen in secret from Győr to the Turk-held Veszprém Castle.
 Besides taking his revenge, his goal was to „hit” the great market on Polgárd.
 He hid his men in the surrounding hills of the Bakony Mountains and wanted to ambush the Turks but the enemy got informed by some Hungarian peasants about the trap and haven’t gone that way.
 It was Captain Ormányi Józsa of Sümeg Castle who angrily wrote the next about this incident: „…it happened so because everybody knows at once if the Hungarians want to set out to somewhere, it is not a secret…”

 As it was, Gyulaffy got bored of waiting for the Turks in the hills and instead, he began raiding the (Hungarian) villages of the area which were paying taxes to the Turks.
-When he was going home, he put aside all precaution and made a camp around the village of Lovas and he and his men began to have fun in Hungarian fashion which involved lots of drinking, dancing and singing.
+When he was going home, he put aside all precautions and made a camp around the village of Lovas and he and his men began to have fun in Hungarian fashion which involved lots of drinking, dancing, and singing.
 The Turks approached them and caught them unaware: they slaughtered 200 Hungarians and took many prisoners.
 Gyulaffy could hardly flee with his three men.
 Captain Ormányi wrote: „Those Hungarians are getting killed very much because of their merry-making.
 Alas, there will never be a Hungarian army without drunkenness.
 Even if they have to go into a battle, somehow they must get drunk…That Lord Gyulaffy will get himself killed on one day but he would not listen to anyone’s word!”

 As it was, Gyulafy regarded the case as a heavenly warning and he was ashamed because of this defeat.
 But he has learned his lesson, he became more precautious after this.
 You can read more about Csobánc castle’s history here: